 [Setup Step 5]: (Optional): Instructions on activating Proofpoint Essentials for an organization's outbound email

-This article assumes that the organization in question has an active account in Proofpoint Essentials, is using our inbound email service, and has its user email addresses registered in our Interface.
+This article operates on the basis that the organization in question has an active account in Proofpoint Essentials, is using our inbound email service, and has its user email addresses registered in our Interface.

-Important Note: If you activate Essentials for Outbound relaying this means that Essentials will scan for spam and viruses on outbound emails and block as appropriate.
+Important Note: If you activate Essentials for Outbound relaying this means that Essentials will scan for spam and viruses on outbound emails and quarantine as appropriate.

 Dynamic IP addresses are not supported at this time.
 The change takes effect top of the hour and only once you have been notified that outbound has been activated should you proceed to modify the mail server in question to relay all outbound email through Proofpoint Essentials.
 This relay setting is sometimes also known as the "smart host" setting.